SashaMoe/Ragdoll/README.md

 Overall, the project uses Decorator Pattern as well as two aspects of Visitor Patterns.

 ### Evolution of the design
+#### Milestone 1 & 2
-**Note**: In Milestone 1, we considered possible needs in the future to draw more types of arrows.
+In Milestone 1, we considered possible needs in the future to draw more types of arrows.
 Thus, we modified a little bit of Visitor Pattern in `GVOutputStream` class and allow it to visit `String`s.
 Therefore, in Milestone 2, we don't see a strong demand of completely redesigning of our design patterns.
 We choose to keep using our existing one.
+#### Milestone 3
 In Milestone 3, we recognized the need to properly extend our project's structure.
 We went through a brainstorm activity during the meeting, and came with the following reasonings:
 * This milestone is about to build an entirely different tool.
 * At the first glance, we thought we may share some data structure or common classes with the existing one.
 Indeed, we figured out that the following classes and interfaces could be shared: